 3. Unique Benefits for Military Veterans

-Missouri has two military bases federal and state assistance for veterans is available throughout the state.
+Missouri has two military bases, including one Air Force Base and one Army Fort.
 Whiteman Air Force Base has an office dedicated to helping retirees claim earned benefits and Fort Leonard Wood offers base housing to retirees.
-Military pensions are also no longer taxed in Missouri.
+Federal and state assistance for veterans is available throughout the state at VA centers, hospitals, and the USO of Missouri.
+Additionally, Missouri offers continuing education opportunities to veterans, on top of existing GI Bill benefits and Military pensions are also no longer taxed in Missouri.

 4. Tax Benefits

 Missouri is ranked the 18th best state in the U.S. for being taxpayer-friendly.
 Ranked as being moderately tax-friendly to retirees, Missouri partially taxes Social Security income, fully taxes withdrawals from retirement accounts, and public pensions are partially taxed while private pensions are fully taxed.
 Social Security retirement income is typically fully exempt, if seniors earn less than $85,000 annually filing single and $100,000 per year if filing jointly.

 St. Louis and Kansas City are on each side of the state, giving residents easy access to big city living while much of the state boasts rural scenery and small towns.
 Kansas City is the state’s most populous city with fun activities visiting grandchildren will love, like the Kansas City Zoo and Science City at Union Station.
 In fact, Kansas City was ranked by National Geographic as one the Best Trips of 2019.
 Meanwhile, St. Louis is a mecca for sports fans, boasting the 8th most professional sports championships among U.S. cities.
 With sports, world-class food in the Soulard district, and live entertainment throughout the city, St. Louis is a hidden gem retirees will love exploring.